top of page

 While there are many effective options for prostheses, it is common to also wear no device at various points throughout the day.
 The residual limb can be an effective tool for supporting during bimanual activities and providing sensation.
 Time spent with an occupational therapist is helpful for learning all the ways to accomplish activities of daily living using your residual limb combined with adaptive and everyday equipment.

-Providing holistic, specialized care in upper & lower extremity prosthetic rehabilitation.
+Providing personalized, expert care in upper & lower limb prosthetic rehabilitation.

 bottom of page